RyanBatesMiller/KNN-and-Decision-Tree-Modeling/README.md

 # KNN and Decision Tree Modeling

 Use scikit-learn to train a DecisionTreeClassifier and KNeighborsClassifier on Adult Income data.
+Data found in adult_subsample.csv.

 ## Finding Best K Value